EternityForest/SG1/README.md

 Note that there are several cases in which this will automatically send replies.
 It will reply to any short beacon frames with a beacon or wake mesaage.

+Note that as a side effect, sending may overrwite whatever is currently in radio.DATA, because we listen for new messages while waiting to send.
+Copy any data you want to keep before sending anything.

 ### radio.sendSG1RT(buffer, len)
 Sends an SG1RT packet.
 These have only 128 bits of overhead, but do not include forward error correction.